breatheco-de/content/src/content/how-to/regular-expression-examples.md

 ---
-title: "RegEx Examples: Mastering Regular Expressions with Practical Cases"
+title: "Regular Expression Examples"
-subtitle: "Explore RegEx examples for a comprehensive understanding.
-Learn to wield the power of regular expressions in various scenarios.
-Boost your coding skills now!"
+subtitle: "Explore Regular Expression examples about practical case scenarios.
+Learn to wield the power of regular expressions whenever you need them and boost your coding skills now!"
-tags: ["Python", "JavaScript", "RegEx"]
+tags: ["Python", "JavaScript", "regular-expression"]
 authors: [DF27ARTS]

 ---

-## Regular Expression Examples

-Regular expressions (regex) are a very useful and powerful tool for any developer, they allow you to describe, match, and search for text patterns.
-In the following example, we will see how to use a regular expression to check if a sentence contains a specific word in both **Python** and **JavaScript**.
+[Regular expressions](https://4geeks.com/lesson/regex-tutorial-regular-expression-examples) (regex) are a very useful and powerful tool for any developer, they allow you to describe, match, and search for text patterns.
+In the following example, we will see how to use a regular expression to check if a sentence contains a specific word in both [Python](https://4geeks.com/lesson/how-to-code-in-python) and [JavaScript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript).

-#### Python Code
 ```py runable=true
 import re